 This book is based off of Monica's 'nerdbook' that she created for herself when just starting out as a vet.

-Each of these cases has OUR practical approach, client communication tips, plus tons of treatment plans for 20 of the most common GP cases you will see no matter where you practice!
+Each of these cases has OUR practical approach, client communication tips, plus tons of treatment plans for 20 of the most common ER cases you will see no matter where you practice!
 We also have a GP version for you!

 There is nothing like this on the market!
 LEARN MORE HERE.